LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 - Their participation is subject to review by the Captains' Council
 - No more than 2 staff members can be part of the same team
 - Staff members must declare any potential conflicts of interest related to their participation in the league
+- All decisions made by staff members who are also players will be subject to heightened scrutiny and must be documented for review

 ## 9. Transparency